Rebecca Davies (ANU) and Marcus Wong (Monash University).

 - Return to AusGO Home Page

 The twin Gemini telescopes are the among the most powerful optical/infra-red telescopes in the world.
-Australia is a partner in these telescopes, together with the USA, UK (prior to 2013), Canada, Argentina and Brazil.
+Australia is a partner in these telescopes, together with the USA, Canada, Argentina, Brazil, and Chile.
 Australian involvement in the Gemini Observatory is managed by the Australian Gemini Office, hosted by the Australian Astronomical Observatory.
-Funding for the Australian Gemini Undergraduate Summer Studentships (AGUSS) scheme is provided by Astronomy Australia Ltd. (AAL) and the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE).
+Funding for the Australian Gemini Undergraduate Summer Studentships (AGUSS) scheme is provided by Astronomy Australia Ltd. (AAL) through a grant from the Commonwealth government's Collaborative Research Infrastructure Scheme (CRIS).

 In addition to carrying out a research project, the students may participate in a lecture course and social activities offered at Cerro Tololo Interamerican Observatory, jointly with a group of US and Chilean summer scholars.
 The students will spend a few nights each assisting with observations at the Gemini South telescope, and also visit the 6.5m Magellan telescopes at Las Campanas Observatory, on which Australian astronomers also have some observing time.